Helvellyn walk, Striding Edge, route, Patterdale, Glenridding, Ullswater, Lake District

 THE HIKING PHOTOGRAPHER

-I hope you've found this info useful and it helps in planning your own adventures!
-I share my stuff simply to help others enjoy the great outdoors, see stunning scenery and reap the many physical & mental health benefits of being outside.
+I hope you've found this info useful and it helps to plan your own adventures!
+I share my stuff simply to help others enjoy the great outdoors and reap the many physical & mental health benefits of being in nature.

-I have an email newsletter I send every few months to share my latest walks, outdoor adventures, photos & exclusive stuff that isn't on the blog if you are interested.
+I send an e-newsletter every few months about my latest walks, adventures, photos & exclusive stuff that isn't on the blog if you are interested.
 Subscribe below:

 FOLLOW ME

-Give me a follow on social media to see what else I've been up to:
+Not all my stuff goes on this blog - Give me a follow to see what else I've been up to:

 0 Comments